-This subject covers the politics, regional organisations and international role of the Americas, including North America, Latin America and the Caribbean.
-It includes case studies of the United States, Mexico, Cuba, Venezuela, Colombia, and Brazil.
-Related themes include the rise of the United States to become a hemispheric and global power, the foreign policy of Canada, political and economic reform across Latin America, as well as diverse democratic, socialist and indigenous movements.
-The new inter-regionalism, driven by organisations such as Mercosur, the Organization of American States (OAS), the Community of Latin American and Caribbean States (CELAC), and the Caribbean Community (Caricom), are explored.
-Emerging interactions with the Asia-Pacific, China and Europe are outlined.
-Current foreign and security policies are assessed, looking forward to the hemisphere’s prospects and global influence in the 21st century.
-Students may choose seminar topics of professional interest or vocational relevance.
-No pre-requisites are needed.
+This subject introduces you to the politics, regional organisations and international role of the Americas, including North America, Latin America and the Caribbean.
+‘The Americas’ explores case studies from the United States, Mexico, Cuba, Venezuela, Colombia, and Brazil.
+You will examine related themes such as the rise of the United States as a hemispheric and global power, the foreign policy of Canada, political and economic reform across Latin America, as well as diverse democratic, socialist and indigenous movements in these regions.
+Other topics discussed in the subject include the new inter-regionalism, driven by organisations such as Mercosur, the Organization of American States (OAS), the Community of Latin American and Caribbean States (CELAC), and the Caribbean Community (Caricom).
+The subject also outlines emerging interactions with the Asia-Pacific, China and Europe.
+You will learn how to assess current foreign and security policies, looking forward to the hemisphere’s prospects and global influence in the 21st century.

 |Faculty||Faculty of Society & Design|

 |Withdraw – Financial?||12/02/2022|

-|Withdraw – Academic?||06/03/2021|
+|Withdraw – Academic?||05/03/2022|